wercker-labs/wercker-blog/source/posts/2013-10-10-Extending-wercker.md

 wercker.yml
 * saving build output (builds only)

-In our wercker.yml, there are two places where we can defined steps for both builds en deploys:
+In our wercker.yml, there are two opportunities in the pipeline to insert our own logic, which are defined in the wercker yaml as:
-* in steps: those are run right after setup environmen
+* 'steps'.
+This is run right after setup environment
-* after-steps.
-They are run after a build/deploy is finished (succesfully or not)
+* 'after-steps'.
+They are run after a build/deploy is finished (succesfully or not).

+The steps are executed in order and if one fails, the next ones after are not executed.
+The after-steps are different, they are basically run outside of the build flow and are meant for steps that need to be run, no matter the outcome of the build or deploy (or specifically when a build/deploy is failed).
+This is particularly useful for sending notifications.

+We can use